 What cars can you get on mobility?

 Many older drivers worry that age will eventually cause them to be unable to drive.
-This can lead to increased anxiety and reduce feelings of independence, which is why it's important for seniors to have reliable options for transportation.
+This can lead to increased anxiety and reduce feelings of independence, which is why it's important for older people to have reliable options for transportation.

 What is a mobility car?